 One of the quirkiest-looking models in the Phil and Teds range – you can get the lining and hood in lime, red, black or grey – it has a rugged and compact look with pneumatic tyres.

-But when it came up against the many obstacles and reliability tests in our labs and with our parent panel, how did it do?
+But when both versions came up against the many obstacles and reliability tests in our labs and with our parent panel, how did they do?
 See our reviews of the Phil and Teds Dot single and Phil and Teds Dot double to find out.

 Phil and Teds Navigator single and double reviews

 The three-wheeled Navigator is a real 'go everywhere' pushchair according to the brand, meaning you should be able to use it easily on a variety of rough surfaces, as well as in the city.

 Phil and Teds Promenade single and double reviews

 Described as a ‘premium urban stroller’, the Phil and Teds Promenade has four wheels and a reversible seat that converts into a lie-flat carrycot.